Session

 My challenge is to make you an Aficionado of this ByRef-like type and a Connoisseur of all related Memory APIs.
 This code-heavy session will train your eye to detect potential utilization of Span and friends in your Libraries and Applications, to unlock measurable performance gains that make your code best friends with the Runtime and the GC.

-So let's have our cake and eat it, too!
+So let's have our (slice of) cake and eat it, too!

-For a shorter abstract on the website, feel free to remove the paragraph with the list.
+For a shorter abstract on the website, feel free to remove the paragraph that lists the items of the agenda.

 Stefan Pölz